gemrb/gemrb.github.io/_posts/2020-10-26-playstation-vita-port-upstreamed.md

 GemRB has been running on the PlayStation Vita since roughly the last release, when **Taras "Northfear" Rohozhynskyi** published his work for the [first time](https://vitadb.rinnegatamante.it/#/info/572).
-The port includes the necessary input support, some performance improvements, a an aspect-ratio preserving display mode and easy launching through its LiveArea content manager.
+The port includes the necessary input support, some performance improvements, an aspect-ratio preserving display mode and easy launching through its LiveArea content manager.
 All of the games should be working, but BG2 is still limited by I/O performance, so it's